-Jiffy Cornbread Muffins are hearty, crusty outside and moist inside.
+Jiffy Cornbread Muffins are hearty and delicious.
+Crusty outside and moist inside.
+Easy to make with simple ingredients.

 For breakfast, enjoy a muffin (or two) drizzled with melted butter and honey.